 While every slot player will have their favourite game name, what you might not know is that people call them all sorts of things.
 From regional dialect to local slang, here are ten things people call slot machines that you might not have heard of…

 This term comes from the traditional fruit images on the spinning reels, such as lemons and cherries.
-But often there was also bars (But mostly fruit).
+But often there were also bars (But mostly fruit).
+In Vietnam, they call it “may xeng hoa qua” and there is an online version of this slot game at tha.bet (thabet is a legal online betting site in Asia).

 Also called Puggies, it is a term for something playful and is meant as a term for endearment and fondness!

 The classic name.
-The slot refers to the currency detector hole that you ‘slot’ you money into.
+The slot refers to the currency detector hole that you ‘slot’ your money into.
 Any gambling machine without one of these isn’t truly a slot machine.

-Pokies is short for poker machines and it pretty much an exclusive to Australian word.
+Pokies is short for poker machines and it is pretty much exclusive to Australia.
 But these days it is catching on in many other parts of the world.

 This was the brand of the very first slot machine and once upon a time that was all people knew to call them.